 Application identity

-Application identity refers to the unique digital persona assigned to non-human entities such as software applications, services, automated processes, or workloads.
-Unlike human identities, application identities enable these automated components to authenticate themselves and gain authorized access to resources, data, APIs, databases, or other services within a network or cloud environment.
-These identities typically leverage credentials such as API keys, tokens, certificates, service accounts, or managed identities to establish trust and verify legitimacy.
+Application identity refers to the unique digital persona assigned to a non-human entity—such as a software application, service, automated process, or workload—that enables it to authenticate and gain authorized access to resources within a network or cloud environment.
+Unlike human identities, application identities rely on credentials such as API keys, tokens, certificates, service accounts, or managed identities to establish trust and verify legitimacy during machine-to-machine interactions.